Skip to main content

 • If you’re planning to cook as part of a normal meeting, it may be best to let people know, so that they come ready to make (and eat!) a meal.

-1. The person leading the activity should explain that in Scotland, turnips can be called ‘neeps’ and potatoes can be called ‘tatties’.
+1. Gather everyone together and explain that in Scotland, turnips can be called ‘neeps’ and potatoes can be called ‘tatties’.
 Haggis, neeps, and tatties is traditionally eaten on Burns Night, which celebrates the famous Scottish poet Robert Burns.

-2. Everyone should split into groups of between four and six people.
-It’s best if people with similar dietary requirements stick together – this makes it easier and reduces the risk of cross contamination.
+2. Ask everyone to get into groups of between four and six people.
+It’s best if people with similar dietary requirements stick together – this

-2. The person leading the activity should give each group a copy of the recipe.
-Each group should collect their equipment and weigh and measure their ingredients.
+4. Give each group a copy of the recipe.
+Each group should collect their equipment, then weigh and measure their ingredients.

-3. Everyone should follow the recipe cards, with adults helping out when needed.
+5. Everyone should follow the recipe cards, with adult supervision and adults helping out when needed.

 Reflection